skylab-tech/studio_client_dotnet/README.md

 var apiClient = new StudioClient("YOUR_SKYLAB_API_TOKEN");

-// option to configure max concurrent downloads (for when using DownloadAllPhotos method)
+// optional: to configure max concurrent downloads (for when using DownloadAllPhotos method)
+//  - defaults to 5 concurrent downloads at a time
+// optional: to resize oversized images to be below Skylab dimension limit
-// defaults to 5 concurrent downloads at a time var studioOptions = new StudioOptions { MaxConcurrentDownloads = 5 };
+//  - defaults to false
+var studioOptions = new StudioOptions { MaxConcurrentDownloads = 5, ResizeImageIfOversized = true };
 var apiClient = new StudioClient(Environment.GetEnvironmentVariable("SKYLAB_API_TOKEN"), studioOptions);
 ```